 Museum Gajah or Museum Nasional?
 Are they the same or two different museums?
-Often people got confused with these name.
+Often people got confused with these names.

 Museum Nasional (the National Museum of Indonesia) is the official name of the museum.
 But most people call it Museum Gajah (the Elephant Museum) due to the elephant statue at the front of the museum.
-This statue is a gift from the king of Thailand: King Chulalongkorn in 1871.
+This statue was a gift from the King of Thailand: King Chulalongkorn, in 1871.
 Hence, going forward I will use the names interchangeably.

 The National Museum of Indonesia is the best museum in Indonesia.
 Its collections are enormous, which are well preserved in the well maintained building.
 You will not be disappointed going to this magnificent museum.

-Another perk in visiting Museum Gajah is there are some free tour guides.
-The scheduled tour guides is a program of Indonesian Heritage Society and offered in English, French, Mandarin, and Korea.
+Another perk in visiting Museum Gajah is the free tour guides.
+The scheduled tour guides is a program from Indonesian Heritage Society and offered in English, French, Mandarin, and Korea.

-Presently, this museum comprises two buildings: the original building since the Dutch era is called building A or Gedung Gajah (the Elephant Building) due to the elephant statue in the front yard and the new building called building B or Gedung Arca (the Statue Building).
-The Elephant building is under major renovation for the last several months, hopefully it will be reopened in August 2018.
+Presently, this museum comprises two buildings: the original building since the Dutch era is called building A or Gedung Gajah (the Elephant Building) due to the elephant statue at the front yard and the new building called building B or Gedung Arca (the Statue Building).

-Nevertheless, it is still exciting to explore Building B, the Statue Building.
+It is exciting to explore Building B, the Statue Building.
 The museum occupies four of the seven floors of the building, full with priceless artifacts!

 The museum also displays some fossils such as the tusk fossil of Stegodon, the ancient elephant that lived 700,000 to 150,000 years ago in the area of Sangiran, Central Java.

-The exhibition room in the first floor is rather small compares with the upper floors, since the museum has spacious lobby in front.
+The exhibition room in the first floor is rather small compared with the upper floors, since the museum has spacious lobby in front.

-Going upstairs, we can use either an elevator or an escalator.
+Going upstairs, you can use either an elevator or an escalator.
 Mind you, it is very rare for a museum in Indonesia to have an elevator!